-This Homemade Green Bean Casserole is completely made from scratch!
-With a creamy mushroom sauce, fresh green beans, and a homemade "fried" onion topping, this Green Bean Casserole recipe is truly the best!
+Ditch the canned soup, and make Green Bean Casserole from scratch!
+Made with a creamy mushroom sauce, fresh green beans, and a homemade "fried" onion topping, this Homemade Green Bean Casserole recipe is truly the best!

 Step One: Prepare Onion Topping

-It is best to start by preparing the onion topping so that while it crisps up in the oven, you can prepare your green beans and cream of mushroom soup.
+It is best to first prepare the onion topping for the green bean casserole.
+That will give it time to crisp up in the oven while you prepare the green beans and sauce.

-- Thinly slice one onion.
-I really prefer to use a mandoline to get the onion super thin, but of course you can use a knife as well.
-You just want the onion in about 1/8 inch thick slices.
+- Thinly slice an onion into ⅛-inch thick slices.
+You may find it easier to use a mandoline, but of course, you can use a knife as well.
 Once sliced, separate the onion into rings or individual strips.

-- In a mixing bowl mix together oil, panko, flour and seasoned salt.
-I use oil right in the bread crumb mixture.
-This helps the breading adhere to the onions without first being dipped into an egg mixture, and helps the onions to brown up beautifully.
-Note: Panko Bread Crumbs is best to keep the topping light and crispy, but traditional unseasoned bread crumbs work as well if that is all you have on hand.
+- In a mixing bowl mix together oil, panko, flour, and seasoned salt.
+By adding the oil to the breadcrumb mixture, it will adhere to the onions without first being dipped into an egg mixture and also helps the onions to brown up beautifully.

-- Trim the ends off the fresh green beans and cut into 2 inch pieces.
+- Trim the ends off the fresh green beans and cut them into 2-inch pieces.

 - Drop the fresh (or frozen) green beans into the boiling water and cook for 5 minutes for thick green beans, and 3 minutes for thin green beans.

-- Remove the beans from the boiling water with a slotted spoon and immediately place into a mixing bowl filled with ice water to stop the cooking process.
+- Remove the beans from the boiling water with a slotted spoon and immediately place them into an ice bath to stop the cooking process.

 Step Three: Prepare the Mushroom Sauce

-- Melt butter in a heavy bottomed skillet over medium heat and add in mushrooms and fresh herbs if using.
+- Over medium heat, melt butter in a heavy-bottomed skillet.
+Once melted, add in the mushrooms and fresh herbs if using.
 Saute for 3-5 minutes, until the mushrooms just begin to break down.

-- Whisk in the wine (or additional stock) and cook until thickened.
+- Whisk in the wine, or additional stock, and cook until thickened, whisking constantly.